Kevin Harvick: 2006: Second Busch Championship and first Chase appearance

-In 2006, Harvick decided to run both of NASCAR's Top 2 series full-time.
+In 2006, Harvick decided to run both of NASCAR's Top 2 series full-time, driving for Richard Childress.
 In the Busch Series, Harvick would be scheduled to run all 35 races, with three different cars.
-He ran four races for his team in the No. 33, the season opener at Daytona in Childress' No. 29, and the remaining 30 races for RCR's No. 21.
+He ran four races for his team in the No. 33, the season opener at Daytona in Childress's No. 29, and the remaining thirty races for RCR's No. 21.
 He won his first Busch Series race of the 2006 season at Nashville Superspeedway.
 He followed the win with a weekend sweep of the Busch Series and Sprint Cup races at Phoenix International Raceway.
-Harvick had nine wins, 23 Top 5s, and 32 Top 10s in the Busch Series.
+Harvick had nine wins, 23 top-fives, and 32 top-tens in the Busch Series.
 He clinched the 2006 NASCAR Busch Series championship on October 13, 2006, at Lowe's Motor Speedway in the Dollar General 300.
 It was the earliest clinch of the championship ever in the Busch Series, locking up the title with four races to go.
 He ended the season with a record 824-point margin in the final standings.

 In the Nextel Cup series, Harvick, along with teammate Jeff Burton, scored the first berths for Richard Childress Racing in the Chase for the Cup.
-Harvick would have 3 wins, 11 top-5's and 14 top-10s going into the chase.
+Harvick would have three wins, eleven top-fives, and fourteen top-tens going into the chase.

 After a dominant win at New Hampshire, Harvick would have a substandard Chase run.
 He fell to sixth place in the point standings until he finished third at Texas.
 Following that was another dominating performance in the Checker Auto Parts 500 at Phoenix International Raceway on November 12.
 Harvick would win that race, moving him up to third in points.
 At the season finale at Homestead-Miami Speedway, Harvick would finish fifth in the race and slip to fourth in the final standings to eventual 2006 NASCAR Sprint Cup Series champion Jimmie Johnson.